Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

 \subsection{Coupled Cahn-Hilliard and Swift-Hohenberg equations}

-Next, we examine a two-variable model that couples the Cahn-Hilliard equation to the nonconserved Swift-Hohenberg equation, the former of which has already been introduced in the previous example.
-The latter one has been investigated in Section~\ref{sec:aPFCModel} in its conserved version and coupled to a polarisation field.
+Next, we examine a two-variable model that couples the Cahn-Hilliard equation to the nonconserved Swift-Hohenberg equation.
 The classical (nonconserved) Swift-Hohenberg equation was originally introduced to describe pattern selection in Rayleigh-B\'enard convection \cite{SwHo1977pra}.
 The equation was subsequently identified as a simple but useful model capable of providing a qualitative understanding of various pattern-forming systems.
 Applications run from reaction-diffusion systems \cite{GuOS1994pre} to laser physics \cite{LeMN1994prl,TlidiPRL1994} and fluid dynamics \cite{ScGB2010prl,MBAK2013jfm}, and even to growth processes in ecosystems \cite{Mero2012em}.
 The bistable SH equation captures essential properties such as wavelength selection and the properties of spatially localized states such as fronts and pulses and their pinning and depinning.
-It also points to the important role played by the Maxwell point present here because of the gradient structure of the equation.
 In particular, there have been numerous studies of the properties of localized structures and of the so-called homoclinic snaking these structures exhibit in both one and two dimensions~\cite{WoCh1999pd,LSAC2008sjads,BuKn2007c}.

 The Cahn-Hilliard and Swift-Hohenberg models are minimal models for two different stationary instabilities of the trivial homogeneous state.
 The Swift-Hohenberg model describes a nonconserved quantity exhibiting a small-scale instability with a finite critical wavenumber which determines the emerging pattern.
 In contrast, the Cahn-Hilliard equation models a large-scale instability of a conserved quantity where demixing results in a phase-separated state.
-A model that couples the Swift-Hohenberg equation to the Cahn-Hilliard equation thus describes interaction between pattern formation and phase separation.
-Near the codimension-2 point, where both instabilities occur with comparable growth rates the pattern-forming process competes with demixing as observed e.g.~in Marangoni convection in thin liquid films \cite{VSSM1997jfm}, resulting in states that may consist of different spatial scales and exhibit additional secondary instabilities~\cite{Metz2001}.
+A model that couples the Swift-Hohenberg equation to the Cahn-Hilliard equation thus describes the interaction between pattern formation and phase separation.
+Near the codimension-2 point, where both instabilities occur with comparable growth rates the pattern-forming process competes with demixing as observed, e.g.,~in Marangoni convection in thin liquid films \cite{VSSM1997jfm}, resulting in states that may consist of different spatial scales and exhibit additional secondary instabilities~\cite{Metz2001}.